Nishant-k-sagar/Samvaad-CMS/README.md

  # Samvaad-CMS

- This Repo is custom content management system which is displayed on samvaad - website content. which can be updated dynamically, without making the direct changes into samvaad-website codebase.
+ This Repo is custom content management system for samvaad - website.
+Content displayed on website can be updated dynamically, without making the direct changes into samvaad-website codebase.

  It is written mainly in php and uses html, CSS, tailwindCSS, and few bootstrap components. mysql is used for db.